Albert0i/RU330/security.md

 Suppose you're a hospital processing health records and making them available online.
 Your security decisions will be completely different from those of a website that generates memes.

+> A meme is an idea, behavior, or style that spreads rapidly within a culture.
+In the context of the internet, a meme refers to a humorous or entertaining piece of content, typically in the form of an image, video, or text, that spreads rapidly across various online platforms.

 So you consider the context of a security risk by measuring the impact of an identified security issue and the likelihood of a risk being exploited.

 We can all probably agree that the impact of a hospital data breach is much more serious that a meme generating website breach.